jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 A device needs a SIM and an active plan to launch APN settings.

+**APN settings aren't available**

+This is a known issue with several OEMs when invoking the APN intent, an alternative targeting the primary SIM is under investigation.

 ## Common issues

 ### Customisations don't apply